chen-gloria/chen-gloria/README.md

 My motto: Happy hacking & coding! 💡

-I love building things every day.
+I like building things every day.

-My goal is to build a great piece of software.
+My goal is to build great pieces of software.

 Apart from PHP, JavaScript, I'm also interested in C++, Docker, AI, aerospace and medical engineering.